 Rivalry with Hong Kong after the opening up of China has led to rapid industrialization of Guangdong in the last 30 years.
 For many years it has had the highest GDP of any province in China (if Hong Kong and Macau are included).
-A transport link over the Pearl Estuary from Hong Kong to Macau and Guangdong is due to open in late 2018 which will open the estuary area for further development.
+A transport link over the Pearl Estuary from Hong Kong to Macau and Guangdong is opened in late 2018 which will open the estuary area for further development.
 New cities such as Shenzhen have been created within special development zones along the coastline.
 Up until 1988 Hainan was administered as part of Guangdong.
 Notable Universities include Jinan ; Sun Yatsen and Guangdong.
-Foshan to the south-west of Guangzhou has a fine Buddhist shrine and famous for handicrafts as well as soy sauce.
-Zhanjiang to the north of Hainan has some French colonial heritage and is China's naval base for the South China Sea as well as boasting tropical coral reefs.
-Shantou on the other hand was another treaty port taken over by the British after the Opium Wars.

 Guangdong has a sub-tropical climate.
 Frequent rain and fog create a humid climate almost all year round.
 Tropical crops include lychees; bananas and, further to the north tea.
 It has the highest population of any province in China - over 100 million.
-Guangdong is home to a number of ethnic minorities.
+Guangdong is home to a number of ethnic minorities in the mountainous north.
 It is heavily industrialized and prosperous with rich farmland.
 Many industries are based on food processing and there is considerable silk processing too.

 The airport has 1 terminal and is located 31.1 miles (50.0 kms) from Zhuhai.
 Live Flight information ➚, Airport information ➚, rank in China 42